Please welcomeBrian Tyree Henry.

 And, I mean, like,even when you're playing Alfred.

-'Cause I feel like you-you'realmost one and the same
+'Cause I feel like you-you'realmost one in the same

 I've slapped a lot of peoplewith cash, lately, you know.